Minimalist program: Strong minimalist thesis

 Minimalism develops the idea that human language ability is optimal in its design and exquisite in its organization, and that its inner workings conform to a very simple computation.
 On this view, universal grammar instantiates a perfect design in the sense that it contains only what is necessary.
 Minimalism further develops the notion of economy, which came to the fore in the early 1990s, though still peripheral to transformational grammar.
-Economy of derivation requires that movements (i.e., transformations) occur only if necessary, and specifically to satisfy to feature-checking, whereby an interpretable feature is matched with a corresponding uninterpretable feature.
+Economy of derivation requires that movements (i.e., transformations) occur only if necessary, and specifically to satisfy feature-checking, whereby an interpretable feature is matched with a corresponding uninterpretable feature.
 (See discussion of feature-checking below.)
 Economy of representation requires that grammatical structures exist for a purpose.
 The structure of a sentence should be no larger or more complex than required to satisfy constraints on grammaticality.

 Within minimalism, economy—recast in terms of the strong minimalist thesis (SMT)—has acquired increased importance.
 The 2016 book entitled Why Only Us—co-authored by Noam Chomsky and Robert Berwick—defines the strong minimalist thesis as follows:

 The optimal situation would be that UG reduces to the simplest computational principles which operate in accord with conditions of computational efficiency.
 This conjecture is ... called the Strong Minimalist Thesis (SMT).

 — Why Only Us?
 MIT Press.
 2016, page 94.

 Under the strong minimalist thesis, language is a product of inherited traits as developmentally enhanced through intersubjective communication and social exposure to individual languages (amongst other things).
 This reduces to a minimum the "innate" component (the genetically inherited component) of the language faculty, which has been criticized over many decades and is separate from the developmental psychology component.